Plume Design System

 Putting It To The Test

 Once we had our initial library established, we could start creating new designs and add them to the existing library.
-All new designs for desktop and mobile were added to our design library so they could be repurposed for the different Plume websites.
+All new designs for desktop and mobile were added to our design library so they could be repurposed for all of Plume's digital products.

 A three card block for the HomePass theme sized for desktop